 Here’s the general overview of tissue fitting…

-- Pin out the darts, pleats, tucks, shoulder seam, and side seam, so they are on the outside of your unaltered tissue paper pattern.
-This makes it easy for your to adjust the tissue.
-(See how I did this in the image above.)
+- Pin darts, pleats, tucks, shoulder seam, and side seam, so they are on the outside of your unaltered tissue paper pattern.
+This makes it easy for you to adjust the tissue.

 - Try on the tissue pattern on the right side (RS) of your body and check for fit issues.

 - Adjust the tissue pattern on your body.

 - Layout, cut, and mark your fashion fabric.

 - Pin baste the main sections of the garment with the wrong sides together (WST).
 You want to pin the darts, shoulder seams, side seams, and sleeves so that they are on the outside of your body.
 This will allow you to mark any final adjustments to the wrong side (WS) of the garment.

 - Try on the garment and pin fit both SS to the contours of your body and fine-tune the fit at the shoulders and the bust area.